CodeBulletin/Quad-Tree/README.md

 # Quad-Tree
-A Quad Tree Algorith in Processing Made for personal use
+A Quad Tree Algorithm in Processing Made for personal use